Sealed Takata Settlements Keep Important Details from Victims

 Takata is currently under investigation by federal regulators for allegations that it destroyed evidence of airbag failures that it discovered during secret testing.
 A spokesperson for the company claims the allegations have no merit.

-If you or a loved one was injured by a Takata airbag, let Riddle & Brantley help you assert your rights.
+If you or a loved one was injured by a Takata airbag, let our product liability lawyers at Riddle & Brantley help you assert your rights.
 You deserve justice, and we always fight for the maximum amount of compensation available.

 For a free and confidential consultation, call 800-525-7111 or fill out our online evaluation form.